Nackloose/Perturbarium/implementations/README.md

 - Working examples for learning and experimentation
 - Foundation for further development and research
 - Validation of design decisions and trade-offs
+- Concrete manifestations of the perturbations cultivated in the Perturbarium

 ## 🚀 Quick Start